cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Protocols SHOULD opt for a parallel mode only when all the involved parties agree on a specific variant.
 AEGIS-128L and AEGIS-256 SHOULD remain the default choices.

-Implementations MAY not include the parallel AEGIS modes.
+Implementations MAY choose not to include the parallel AEGIS modes.

 # Encoding (ct, tag) Tuples